paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 Honest nodes generally should not commit those offenses so the goal of protecting them does not apply here.

 > **Note:** \
-> A validator running multiple nodes with the same identity might equivocate, but doing that is highly not advised but it has happened before.
+> A validator running multiple nodes with the same identity might equivocate.
+Doing that is highly not advised but it has happened before.

 It's not a game of chance so giving attackers extra chances does not compromise soundness.
 Also it requires a supermajority of honest nodes to successfully finalize blocks so any disabling of honest nodes from GRANDPA might compromise liveness.

-Best approach is to allow disabled nodes to participate in GRANDPA as normal. ([**Point 11.**](#system-overview))
+Best approach is to allow disabled nodes to participate in GRANDPA as normal and as mentioned before GRANDPA equivocations should not happen to honest nodes so we can safely disable the offenders. ([**Point 11.**](#system-overview))

-TODO: Verify GRANDPA performance loss if a bit less than 1/3 equivocates.
-TODO: GRANDPA equivocation causing disablement?
-Seems unnecessary.
-Add reasoning.

 ## Block Authoring Offenses